Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Changed the implementation of the new `footer` to `sticky`, instead of absolute.
 - Rolled back all pages that were affected.
 Should work like a charm now!
 - Finalized the `sticky` `footer`.

+## 20170113

+- Added support for `aria-role="button"` in the `input_control` module by default.
+Filesize has bloated to a horrifying 6.92KB.